CIS Return Errors: The Most Common Mistakes and How to Avoid Them featured image

 1. Failing to Verify Subcontractors Before Payment

 This is the single most common mistake.
 Some contractors assume that simply deducting 20% makes them compliant.
 It does not.
 You must verify every new subcontractor with HMRC before making the first payment.
 If you skip verification and the subcontractor should have been on a different rate, you are liable for the underpaid tax plus interest and penalties.
+Using a proper subcontractor agreement template helps ensure you capture the correct UTR and NI details before any work begins.

 Verification Is Not Optional